marcocondrache/bd-project/docs/Analysis.md

 - One User has N Orders
 - One Order has One (finalized) Cart
-- One Shipment has One Order
+- One Shipment has One (completed) Order

 - One User has one Profile